What if instead of managing CPTSD symptoms indefinitely, you resolved your complex trauma at the root?

 My first responsibility is to serve only those I know can benefit from this work.
 I want to be sure your healing is always supported in the safest possible way.

-✖️ Active crisis
+✖️ Active mental health crisis

-✖️ Unstable housing or money
+✖️ Unstable work, housing, or finances

 ✖️ Ongoing abuse

-✖️ Plant medicine use
+✖️ Regular plant medicine use

 ✖️ Intense collapse state